 After arriving in Casablanca, the commercial center of Morocco (and of all North Africa), proceed to Rabat, and check into your hotel near famed Hassan Tower.
-This evening, enjoy a welcome dinner at a local restaurant in Rabat’s Old Town.
+This evening, enjoy a welcome dinner at the hotel.
 (D)

 Day 3 — Rabat

 One of Morocco’s four ancient imperial cities, Rabat is the present-day capital.
 Today, encounter an intriguing blend of the historic and contemporary as you discover the fortified Kasbah of the Oudaias, the peaceful Andalusian Gardens, and the necropolis of Chellah, built on ancient Roman ruins.
 Cross the river to Sale for lunch at a local restaurant followed by a visit to the newly-opened Museum of Contemporary Art and a walk through the medina (old city).
 Late afternoon return to your hotel and enjoy dinner.
 (B,L,D)

 Day 4 — Meknes, Volubilis, and Fez